Best Credit Cards for Bad Credit

 Disadvantages

-A high credit score indicates you're a low risk to lend money, and a poor credit score makes you a higher risk.
+A high credit score indicates you're a low risk to lend money to, and a poor credit score makes you a higher risk.

-• Payment history: checks if you are a responsible borrower who can repay the credit in time or if you have missed repayments, declared bankruptcy or debt settlements.
+- Payment history: if you have missed repayments, declared bankruptcy or debt settlements.

-• Credit utilisation: allows lenders to see how much you've used of your total available credit and how much you owe on different accounts.
-Credit utilisation can also help determine future credit limits on future credit accounts.
+- Credit utilisation: how much you've used of your total available credit and how much you owe on different accounts.

 Each credit reference agency has its own approach to calculating your credit score.
 However, a credit score is usually between 0 and 999.
 The main credit reference agencies here in the UK are Experian, TransUnion, and Equifax.